HomeLatest NewsTelecomServiceNow buys NetACE to boost telco workflow offerings

 The digital workflow automation firm said with new capabilities it aims to improve connectivity within telco workflows and ensure greater network alignment, from initial sales to service activation and assurance.

-“By adding Atrinet’s discovery and activation capabilities into our Telecom industry products, we’re helping service providers manage the entire network lifecycle—driving productivity up and costs down,” Batra added.
+“By adding Atrinet’s discovery and activation capabilities into our Telecom products, we’re helping service providers manage the entire network lifecycle—driving productivity up and costs down,” Batra added.

 Advertisement